Better to Reign in Hell...: Plot

 Bruce confronts the Wayne Enterprises board members and threatens to reveal the information and connection that they have to the Secret Council if they do not contact him within 24 hours.
 The White-Haired Woman is notified of this and sends a Talon to kill Bruce.
 Vale meets again with Selina, who tells her about Mooney's next move, to which she meets with Gordon and convinces him on getting the lead.
 Bruce meets with Selina and warns her of the imminent threat against him but she is convinced that she is safe, not knowing they are being watched by Bruce's doppelganger.

-The lead takes Gordon and Vale to a house but Gordon handcuffs Vale in the car to prevent her from being injured, explaining that she had been used as bait by Mooney and goes inside the building alone.
+The lead takes Gordon and Vale to a house, but Gordon handcuffs Vale in the car to prevent her from being injured, explaining that she had been used as bait by Mooney and goes inside the building alone.
 Gordon finds Ethel Peabody (Tonya Pinkins).
-She had been released as she agreed to testify against Strange.
+She had been released as she agreed to testify against Hugo Strange.
 Mooney's monsters arrive and take Peabody while Gordon once more, faces the monster from the labs.
 The monster tries to flee through the window, but as Gordon grabs him during the struggle, the monster reveals that it possesses bat wings.
 Gordon and Bullock are chastised by Barnes, and Bullock tells Gordon to stay away from the hunt as well as him.
 After speaking with Selina, Ivy is approached by Bruce's doppelganger who demands to know more about Bruce but she flees in fear, believing that she is speaking with the real Bruce Wayne.

 Peabody is brought before Mooney, Selina and her gang, Peabody informs Mooney that her cells are rejecting the changes made to her DNA and the only way for Mooney to stop being attacked (following Mooney using her powers) and recover is to stop using them.
 Mooney responds by using her powers on Peabody who eventually reveals that the only person who can save her is Strange.
 Afterward, Mooney has a monster use his powers of aging to kill her, horrifying Selina.
 Soon, Ivy is caught after she has been following Selina.
 Ivy escapes while Selina tries to stop the monsters from harming her.
 As she reaches an alley with a sewage drain, Ivy is touched for a moment by the aging monster Marv before she falls down into a sewage pipe.

 Bruce and Alfred begin to set an alarm system in Wayne Manor and after Bruce leaves the room, Alfred is confronted by Talon.
 Although he does his best to fight him off, Alfred is defeated and knocked unconscious by Talon.
 Bruce finds Alfred unconscious and is then taken away.